jlegewie/zotfile/readme.md

   Optional wild-cards: `{-%y}` only includes `-` if  `%y` is defined Exclusive wild-cards: `%s|%j` journal abbr. or if not defined full journal name (for examples see below)
-- additional wild-cards for author formating (author initials `%I` and lastnameF `%F`) and pages (`%f`)
+- additional wild-cards for author formating (author initials `%I` and lastnameF `%F`), pages (`%f`) and short title (`%h`)
 - **watch source folder for new files**
-  When the focus changes to the item list in Zotero, Zotfile checks for new files in the source folder.
+  Whenever the focus changes to the item list in Zotero, Zotfile checks for new files in the source folder.
 If a new file was added to the folder, zotfile uses a clickable, non-disruptive window to ask the user whether s/he wants to attach that file to the currently selected Zotero item.
 - **revised auto rename with additional options** (four options: Never, Always ask, Only ask if item has other atts, Always rename.
 The 'asking' uses a clickable, non-disruptive window that appears in the bottom right corner - same as previous info window but clickable)
 - **revised notifications and error handling**